PostgREST/postgrest/docs/auth.rst

 .. image:: _static/security-roles.png

 The authenticator should be created :code:`NOINHERIT` and configured in the database to have very limited access.
 It is a chameleon whose job is to "become" other users to service authenticated HTTP requests.
 The picture below shows how the server handles authentication.
-If auth succeeds, it switches into the user role specified by the request, otherwise it switches into the anonymous role.
+If auth succeeds, it switches into the user role specified by the request, otherwise it switches into the anonymous role (if it's set in :ref:`db-anon-role`).

 .. image:: _static/security-anon-choice.png